proencode/fedora-sh/11-markdown-translate-EN-to-KO/medium/2204_springboot_react_3e/03-101 Setting Up the Environment and Tools - Backend.md

 1. Open Spring Initializr by navigating to https://start.spring.io using your web browser.
 You should then see the following page:

 ![ 101-03 Spring Initializr ](/medium/2204_springboot_react_3e/101-03_spring_initializr.webp)
+101-03 Spring Initializr

 2. We will generate a **Maven Project** with **Java** and the latest stable **Spring Boot** version.
 In the **Group** field, we will define our group ID (`com.packt`) that will also become a base package in our Java project.
 In the **Artifact** field, we will define an artifact ID (`cardatabase`) that will also be the name of our project in Eclipse.

-Important Note
+> Important Note
+>

-Select the correct Java version in Spring Initializr.
+> Select the correct Java version in Spring Initializr.
 In this book, we are using Java version 11.
 You should select the same version that you are using in your Eclipse IDE.
+{.is_info}

 In the upcoming Spring Boot 3 version, the Java baseline is Java 17.
 But in this book, we are using Spring Boot 2.

 3. By clicking the **ADD DEPENDENCIES…** button, we will select the starters and dependencies that are needed in our project.
 Spring Boot provides starter packages that simplify your Maven configuration.
 Spring Boot starters are actually a set of dependencies that you can include in your project.
 You can add dependencies by clicking the **ADD DEPENDENCIES…** button in Spring Initializr.
 We will start our project by selecting two dependencies—**Spring Web** and **Spring Boot DevTools**.
 You can type the dependencies into the search field or select from a list that appears, as illustrated in the following screenshot:

 ![ 101-04 Adding dependencies ](/medium/2204_springboot_react_3e/101-04_adding_dependencies.webp)
+101-04 Adding dependencies

 The **Spring Boot DevTools** dependency provides us with the Spring Boot developer tools, which provide automatic restart functionality.
 It makes development much faster because the application is automatically restarted when changes have been saved.
 The web starter pack is a base for full stack development and provides an embedded Tomcat server.
 After you have added dependencies, your **Dependencies** section in Spring Initializr should look like this:

 ![ 101-05 Spring Initializr dependencies ](/medium/2204_springboot_react_3e/101-05_spring_initializr_dependencies.webp)
+101-05 Spring Initializr dependencies

 4. Finally, you have to click on the Generate button, which generates a project starter ZIP package for us.